 No data, no metrics, no starting point.
-We need a understand what we have before we can intelligently work out how to improve it.
+We need to understand what we have before we can intelligently work out how to improve it.
 We also need a known start point to measure the impact of changes.
 This service not only includes collating data, processing through databases and feeding into reports and dashboards, but help interpreting the data.
-Working closely with you to hone the KPI’s and help forecasting the impacts of potential business, market and regulatory change.
+Working closely with, you to hone the KPIs and help forecast the impacts of potential business, market and regulatory change.

 Capital Viewpoint Offers

 - Data collation and analysis.
 Building KPIs and dashboard views.